Jason8908/YourPortfolio/README.md

 - Users can log in and authentication will be done using OAuth 2.0 through Google accounts.

-- The application will make use of a Postgres database hosted on AWS.
+- The application will make use of a Postgres database hosted on Google Cloud.

 ## Bullet points outlining how to fulfil "Additional Requirements"